 The tour lasts approximately 1hr15 minutes and you are welcome to take photos.
 It is an amazing experience but, due to the nature of the tower there are various conditions that apply.

 Access will not be permitted to:

-· Adults aged 80+ (sorry, this is a stipulation by our Insurers).
+- Adults aged 80+ (stipulated by our insurers)

-· Anyone perceived to be under the influence of drugs or alcohol.
+- Anyone believed to be under the influence of drugs or alcohol.